-The above revenue bonds require OCI Wyoming to maintain standby letters of credit totaling \$20.3 million at December 31, 2014 and December 31, 2013.
+The Variable Rate Demand Revenue Bonds are held by Ciner Wyoming.
+These revenue bonds require the Partnership to maintain standby letters of credit totaling \$20.3 million at December 31, 2015 and December 31, 2014, respectively.
 These letters of credit require compliance with certain covenants, including minimum net worth, maximum debt to net worth, and interest coverage ratios.
-As of December 31, 2014 and December 31, 2013, OCI Wyoming was in compliance with these debt covenants.
+As of December 31, 2015 and December 31, 2014, Ciner Wyoming was in compliance with these debt covenants.

-OCI Wyoming Credit Facility
+Ciner Wyoming Credit Facility

-On July 18, 2013, OCI Wyoming entered into a \$190.0 million senior unsecured revolving credit facility, as amended on October 30, 2014 (as amended, the "OCI Wyoming Credit Facility"), with a syndicate of lenders, which will mature on the fifth anniversary of the closing date of such credit facility.
-The OCI Wyoming Credit Facility provides for revolving loans to fund working capital requirements, capital expenditures, to consummate permitted acquisitions and for all other lawful partnership purposes.
-The OCI Wyoming Credit Facility has an accordion feature that allows OCI Wyoming to increase the available revolving borrowings under the facility by up to an additional \$75.0 million, subject to OCI Wyoming receiving increased commitments from existing lenders or new commitments from new lenders and the satisfaction of certain other conditions.
-In addition, the OCI Wyoming Credit Facility includes a sublimit up to \$20.0 million for same-day swing line advances and a sublimit up to \$40.0 million for letters of credit.
-OCI Wyoming's obligations under the OCI Wyoming Credit Facility are unsecured.
+On July 18, 2013, Ciner Wyoming entered into a \$190.0 million senior unsecured revolving credit facility, as amended on October 30, 2014 (as amended, the "Ciner Wyoming Credit Facility"), with a syndicate of lenders, which will mature on the fifth anniversary of the closing date of such credit facility.
+The Ciner Wyoming Credit Facility provides for revolving loans to fund working capital requirements, capital expenditures, to consummate permitted acquisitions and for all other lawful partnership purposes.
+The Ciner Wyoming Credit Facility has an accordion feature that allows Ciner Wyoming to increase the available revolving borrowings under the facility by up to an additional \$75.0 million, subject to Ciner Wyoming receiving increased commitments from existing lenders or new commitments from new lenders and the satisfaction of certain other conditions.
+In addition, the Ciner Wyoming's obligations under the Ciner Wyoming Credit Facility are unsecured.

-The OCI Wyoming Credit Facility contains various covenants and restrictive provisions that limit (subject to certain exceptions) OCI Wyoming's ability to:
+The Ciner Wyoming Credit Facility contains various covenants and restrictive provisions that limit (subject to certain exceptions) Ciner Wyoming's ability to:

-- make distributions on or redeem or repurchase units; - incur or guarantee additional debt; - make certain investments and acquisitions; - incur certain liens or permit them to exist; - enter into certain types of transactions with affiliates of OCI Wyoming; - merge or consolidate with another company; and - transfer, sell or otherwise dispose of assets.
+- make distributions on or redeem or repurchase units; - incur or guarantee additional debt; - make certain investments and acquisitions; - incur certain liens or permit them to exist; - enter into certain types of transactions with affiliates of Ciner Wyoming; - merge or consolidate with another company; and - transfer, sell or otherwise dispose of assets.

-The OCI Wyoming Credit Facility also requires quarterly maintenance of a consolidated leverage ratio (as defined in the OCI Wyoming Credit Facility) of not more than 3.00 to 1.00 and a consolidated fixed charge coverage ratio (as defined in the OCI Wyoming Credit Facility) of not less than 1.10 to 1.00 for the 2014 and 2015 fiscal years, respectively, and not less than 1.15 to 1.00 thereafter.
-The OCI Wyoming Credit Facility also requires that consolidated capital expenditures, as defined in the OCI Wyoming Credit Facility, not exceed \$50 million in any fiscal year.
+The Ciner Wyoming Credit Facility also requires quarterly maintenance of a consolidated leverage ratio (as defined in the Ciner Wyoming Credit Facility) of not more than 3.00 to 1.00 and a consolidated fixed charge coverage ratio (as defined in the Ciner Wyoming Credit Facility) of not less than 1.10 to 1.00 for the 2015 fiscal year and not less than 1.15 to 1.00 thereafter.
+The Ciner Wyoming Credit Facility also requires that consolidated capital expenditures, as defined in the Ciner Wyoming Credit Facility, not exceed \$50 million in any fiscal year.

-In addition, the OCI Wyoming Credit Facility contains events of default customary for transactions of this nature, including (i) failure to make payments required under the OCI Wyoming Credit Facility, (ii) events of default resulting from failure to comply with covenants and financial ratios in the OCI Wyoming Credit Facility, (iii) the occurrence of a change of control, (iv) the institution of insolvency or similar proceedings against OCI Wyoming and (v) the occurrence of a default under any other material indebtedness OCI Wyoming may have.
-Upon the occurrence and during the continuation of an event of default, subject to the terms and conditions of the OCI Wyoming Credit Facility, the lenders may terminate all outstanding commitments under the OCI Wyoming Credit Facility and may declare any outstanding principal of the OCI Wyoming Credit Facility debt, together with accrued and unpaid interest, to be immediately due and payable.
+In addition, the Ciner Wyoming Credit Facility contains events of default customary for transactions of this nature, including (i) failure to make payments required under the Ciner Wyoming Credit Facility, (ii) events of default resulting from failure to comply with covenants and financial ratios in the Ciner Wyoming Credit Facility, (iii) the occurrence of a change of control, (iv) the institution of insolvency or similar proceedings against Ciner Wyoming and (v) the occurrence of a default under any other material indebtedness Ciner Wyoming may have.
+Upon the occurrence and during the continuation of an event of default, subject to the terms and conditions of the Ciner Wyoming Credit Facility, the lenders may terminate all outstanding commitments under the Ciner Wyoming Credit Facility and may declare any outstanding principal of the Ciner Wyoming Credit Facility debt, together with accrued and unpaid interest, to be immediately due and payable.